El Yunque National Forest

-Ample rainfall (over 20 feet a year in some areas) creates a jungle-like setting—lush foliage, crags, waterfalls, and rivers are a frequent sight.
-The forest has a number of trails from which the jungle-like territory's flora and fauna can be appreciated.
+Ample rainfall (over 20 feet a year in some areas, or an average of 120 inches of water up to 240 inches of water a year) creates a jungle-like setting—lush foliage, crags, waterfalls, and rivers are a frequent sight.
+The forest has many trails from which the jungle-like territory's flora and fauna can be appreciated.
 El Yunque forest is also renowned for its unique Taíno petroglyphs.
 It is said that indigenous people believed that El Yunque was the throne of their chief god Yúcahu, so that it is the Caribbean equivalent to Mount Olympus in Greek mythology.

 Naming and etymology

-El Yunque is the name of the mountain peak, Pico El Yunque, the name of the forest and, colloquially on some occasions, the name for the entire Sierra de Luquillo range.
+El Yunque is the name of the mountain peak, Pico El Yunque, the name of the forest, and, colloquially on some occasions, the name for the entire Sierra de Luquillo range.
 El Yunque most likely comes from or relates to the Spanish word yunque, meaning anvil.
 This name references the relatively high and flat shape of the Sierra de Luquillo range when observed from the north (El Yunque Peak) or the south (El Toro).
-It is also said that the Spanish name might have also been influenced by the native names for the mountain: Yukén or Yuke possibly meaning "white land", and Luquillo or Yukiyu, another name for the spirit or deity Yokahu and also the name of a legendary cacique, Loquillo.
+It is also said that the Spanish name might have been influenced by the native names for the mountain: Yukén or Yuke possibly meaning "white land", and Luquillo or Yukiyu, another name for the spirit or deity Yokahu and also the name of a legendary cacique, Loquillo.
 It is not known whether the mountain gives its name to the range or vice versa.